-"Set Free" (Galatians 5:1, 13-25) Sunday, June 30th, 2013 Rev. Dr. Alfonso O. Espinosa
+"Set Free" (Galatians 5:1, 13-25) Sunday, June 26th, 2016 Pastor Alfonso O. Espinosa

 Grace to you and peace from God our Father and the Lord Jesus Christ.
 Amen.
-In this Pauline epistle we've been studying -- Luther's "Katy;" his favorite Pauline letter -- we see a powerful and straightforward outline.
+In this Pauline epistle we've been studying, we see a powerful and straightforward outline.
 There are six (6) chapters divided into three (3) sets of two.
 Here are the three sets of the letter to the Galatians: